Supporting Patients Undergoing HIgh-Risk PCI Using a High-Flow PErcutaneous Left Ventricular Support Device (SHIELD II)

 - Stroke or transient ischemic attack (TIA) within 6 months of procedure

-- Any allergy or intolerance to ionic and nonionic contrast media, anticoagulants, or antiplatelet therapy drugs that cannot be adequately premedicated
+- Any allergy or intolerance to ionic and nonionic contrast media, anticoagulants (including heparin), or antiplatelet therapy drugs that cannot be adequately premedicated

 - Subject is pregnant (For a female subject of childbearing potential, a pregnancy test must be performed within 14 days (≤14 days) prior to the index procedure per site standard test).